 Harbisson's artwork blurs the boundaries between sight and sound.
 In his Sound Portraits series, he listens to the colors of faces to create a microtonal chord.
 In the City Colours project, he expresses the capital cities of Europe in two colors (Monaco is azure and salmon pink; Bratislava yellow and turquoise).

-Neil Harbisson’s TED talks
+Neil Harbisson’s TED talk

 Colorblind artist Neil Harbisson is an intrepid “eyeborg” wearer.
 That’s a device that converts color into audible frequencies, meaning that Harbisson gets to hear a symphony of color, instead of seeing a world only in grayscale.
 Below, Harbisson’s talk from TEDGlobal 2012 gets the graphic treatment in a beautiful chart that shows precisely which colors sound which musical notes for him.
 This is […]Continue reading